Add Line Charts to Reports

 The Report Studio is still under development and has not officially been released.
 Be warned that code may change such that reports you create with this pre-release trial version might need to be updated in order to continue working after your next VTScada update.

 Add a line chart to your report to display trends over time.
 Line charts are supported in all output types except CSV.
-Tag Query data sets can be plotted in relation to time (The X-axis can only be time based.)
+Data Sets that retrieve values that can be plotted over time can be added to a Line Chart.
+This includes Tag Query, Transaction, Recipe Batches and SQL Query Data Sets.

 The chart will only show within the reporting period up until the last data point retrieved.
 This prevents confusion if there is a discrepancy between the time of the last data point and the end of the reporting period.